rtCamp/snapwp-helper/docs/hooks.md

 #### `snapwp_helper/env/variables`

-This filter allows you to modify the list of environment variables used for configuration in your headless application.
+This filter allows you to modify the list of environment variables used by SnapWP's frontend framework.

 ```php
 apply_filters( 'snapwp_helper/env/variables', array $variables );